-This is unlike skinny jeans which are skinny from waist to ankle.
+Unlike skinny jeans which are skinny from waist to ankle.
 Tapered doesn’t have to be too obvious either.
-Today, the best kinds of jeans allow for a comfortable waist that very gradually tapers further down the leg, to almost look like a slim fit.
+Taper legs allow for a comfortable waist that very gradually tapers further down the leg, to almost look like a slim fit.

 This is great if you don’t want to over-exaggerate your legs but still want to pinch in your trousers slightly.
 As for more formal/smart casual trousers, tapering has been used for a long time now and give the wearer more of a silhouette to their shape.

 Great if you’ve been working on your legs and want to show them off.

 As with all other tapered garments, tapered t-shirts are also cut with a wider upper half that pinches in towards the bottom.
 In this case, the arms and chest of a T-shirt fit snuggly like a slim-fit and then narrow from the waist down.

 One of the biggest advantages of this, is that less material is used and of course, less material is covering up the curves and contours you wish to show off.
 This is especially good news for those with broader shoulders and chests who need that extra shape to show off their physique.

 Without it, T-shirts can look shapeless and the body- wider than it actually is.
 Tapering in T-shirts helps to create balance.
 So even if you opt for slim-fit trousers to keep your legs in proportion, a tapered T-shirt can help do the same.